Sheet Metal Mechanic Apprenticeship

 - Sets up and operates soldering and welding equipment to join together sheet metal parts

-- Smooths seams, joints, or burred surfaces, using files and portable grinder or buffer
+- Smooths seams, joints, or burred surfaces, using files and a portable grinder or buffer

 - Inspects assemblies and installation for conformance with specifications, using measuring instruments, such as calipers, scales, and micrometer